-No doubt we have all assessed our lives or certain areas of it over the last 8 -12 weeks both professionally and personally, the future, post covid-19 might look a little different than when we enclosed ourselves from our normal everyday lives.
+No doubt we have all assessed our lives or certain areas of it over the last 18 months or more, both professionally and personally, the future, post covid-19 might look a little different than when we enclosed ourselves from our normal everyday lives.

 As the coronavirus ceases to be a global pandemic, and we take to the skies once again, what parts of your personal and professional life will you change?
 HSBC conducted a recent survey that the main goal is relocation… the reason?
 As well as the financial and health benefits, moving abroad can open your eyes to different ways of living – and satisfy the wanderlust that’s been growing in you since the lockdown started.